 Research by Marjorie Gregson

 Robert Wallace Hester was a British artist, engraver and caricaturist of some renown.
 He created many witty illustrations of famous people for Vanity Fair.
 There are 54 of his portraits in the National Gallery.

-His father, Edward Gilbert Hester, was an engraver, working in Chiswick, and he taught his son the art of engraving.
+His father, Edward Gilbert Hester, was an engraver working in Chiswick, and there he taught his son the art of engraving.

-Robert often used abbreviations and pseudonyms to sign his work: W. Hester, Hester and WH.
+Robert often used abbreviations and pseudonyms to sign his work: W. Hester, Hester, WH.
 He exhibited at the Salon des Artiste Francais in Paris from 1905.

 Benezit Dictionary of British Graphic Artists and Illustrators.